gamemanual0/gm0/source/docs/software/finite-state-machines.rst

                    }
                    break;
                default:
-                   // should never be reached
-                   liftState = LiftState.LIFT_START;
+                   // should never be reached, as liftState should never be null liftState = LiftState.LIFT_START;
                }
             }